Legislative Assembly of Puerto Rico: Powers

 The Constitution of Puerto Rico vests all legislative powers in the Legislative Assembly.
 Each house has the sole power to be the judge of the legal capacities of its members.
 The members of both houses are protected by parliamentary immunity, which Article III, Section 14 states "no member of the Legislative Assembly shall be imprisoned...", they also shall not be held accountable for anything said in the floor.

 Each House holds exclusive powers that are not given to the other.
 The House of Representatives has the exclusive power to initiate an impeachment process and the Senate the exclusive power to pass judgement.
 All laws dealing with the commonwealth budget or taxes must originate in the House of Representatives.
 The Senate retains the exclusive power to extend its consent to appointments to government offices made by the governor (judges, cabinet secretaries and others) as stated by law or Constitution.

-The Legislative Assembly, with the consent of two-thirds of each chamber may propose amendments to the constitution.
-Proposed amendments are then subject to approval by the people of Puerto Rico in a referendum.
-It also has the power to consolidate or create municipalities.
+Puerto Rico’s Legislative Assembly can refer proposed amendments to the Constitution to a public referendum, but each proposal must be approved by a two-thirds vote in both chambers.
+No more than three amendments may appear on a single ballot.
+The legislature also determines whether the vote will occur during a general or special election, which requires a three-fourths majority vote.